 Apache Mesos is an open source cluster manager that handles workloads efficiently in a distributed environment through dynamic resource sharing and isolation; you can run any distributed application that requires clustered resources.
 It is widely used to manage big data infrastructures.
 Hazelcast Mesos integration gives you the ability to deploy Hazelcast on the Mesos cluster.
-See this
+See this integration's documentation for information on configuring and using it.

-28. Consistency and Replication Model
+29. Consistency and Replication Model

-28.1.
+29.1.
 A Brief Overview of Consistency and Replication in Distributed Systems